compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

   \UnaryInfC{\texttt{(lambda ((x Int)) (+ x 1))} : \texttt{Int -> Int}}
 \end{prooftree}

-The problem is, there's no wat to figure out if the above expression is well-typed.
+The problem is, there's no way to figure out if the above expression is well-typed.
 What type is $\texttt{x}$?
 Is it an $\texttt{Int}$, like we want, or could it be a $\texttt{Bool}$?
 Evidently, we need some way to track the types of variables.
-We already have *environments*, which track the *values* of variables, and we're going to use a very similar idea for types: *typing contexts* will track the types of variables.
+We already have *environments*, which track the *values* of variables, and we're going to use a very similar idea for types: *typing contexts* will track the *types* of variables.

 ### Typing Contexts